 Local Lockdown – this system option locks individual classroom doors from the inside.
 This gives the teacher or staff member in the classroom the decision as to whether to evacuate or lock their classroom door.

-Choosing the right option for your school or college depends on the application.
+Choosing the right campus security technology option for your school or college depends on the application.
 Security professionals and emergency responders will usually suggest a mix of the two lockdown options.
 Put simply, the Global Lockdown system option can be adopted along the perimeter of a school building and the Local Lockdown can be adopted for interior use, for example, a classroom door lockdown.

-School door barricade systems and devices or school door barricade locks are designed to wedge or barricade doors and provide classroom door protection from the inside during an emergency or lockdown scenario to stop intruders from entering a space such as a classroom.
+As part of a comprehensive school security system, school door barricade systems and devices or school door barricade locks are designed to wedge or barricade doors and provide classroom door protection from the inside during an emergency or lockdown scenario to stop intruders from entering a space such as a classroom.
 However, these secondary classroom door lockdown devices can have the reverse intended effect and prove dangerous in emergency situations.
 In a recent article, the Security Industry Association (SIA) outlined its concerns about these school lockdown door barricade devices.
 The SIA identified three key areas of concern:

 Now that you’re aware of the various school door locks and devices, take into account the following questions in order to determine what type of school safety door locks and classroom security locks suit your school or college campus.